aniket-bhadra/redis-deep-dive-for-developers/README.md

 ```
 Redis streams have O(1) insertion AND O(log N) random access by ID.
 Reading a range of entries is O(N) where N is the number of entries returned

+XREAD STREAMS mystream 1754999320689-0
+gives you messages after the ID you pass.

 ### Geospatial
 This lets us add latitude longitude data, meaning suppose inside `hotels:near` key I'm listing 3 hotels: